matthewc0913/sep10-freedom-project/blog/entry04.md

 I'm not going to go through each shape but with those shapes you can rotate them, change their color, expand their width, and hight.

 ### Thinkering
 I thinkered with a-frame by creating a triangle, moving it around, changing the color from white to pink.
+Also I

+## Next Steps
+I am looking forward to what comes next!

 [Previous](entry03.md) | [Next](entry05.md)